Xe/Ponifuse/README.md

 ---

-Special thanks to stillunmaned on irc.ponychat.net for helping me get the basics of the replacement logic hammered down.
+Special thanks to stillunnamed on irc.ponychat.net for helping me get the basics of the replacement logic hammered down.
+Also thanks to [Justin Workman](/http://github.com/xtagon) for talking me into this.

-This project is only intended for fun, testing, and possibly being used in pranks against people you ~~hate~~ Love and Tolerate.
+This project is only intended for fun, testing, and possibly being used in pranks against people you ~~hate~~ er...
+Love and Tolerate.

 Oh, as of when I updated this part last, Derp has not gotten me back for the Ponify prank yet.
 As he does not use Linux, I cannot test the effectiveness of this project on a ~~victim~~ voulnteer.
 I will post details when he does get me back.
 If I die, please order me a pizza. [](/ppfear "I don't want to die though.")